 My involvement in several organisations, such as the Agrocampus Ouest Rock club, taught me other skills, in particular in communication, teaching and team management.
 Nevertheless, if you don’t success finding me in a laboratory, handling a pipette, or in front of a computer analyzing some data, you will probably find me with horses, being an avid horse rider!

-If after this quick introduction about my path you want to know more about my experiences and projects, I would like to invite you to look at my website, or better, to contact me as I will be happy to discuss with you.
+If after this quick introduction about my path you want to know more about my experiences and projects, I would like to invite you to look at my website, or better, contact me as I will be happy to discuss with you.

 Waiting for the pleasure to meet you,